-When your androgens are being supplied from an external source, your balls are essentially saying "That's ok, we already have enough.
+When your testosterone is being supplied from an external source, your "balls" are essentially saying "That's ok, we already have enough.
 It's time to shut things down."

 For some, small testicles may just be a cosmetic problem.
 But HGC injections do more than increase testicle size, it also increases adrenal function, which has many positive effects on well-being, libido, and energy in of itself.